opencog/sensory/DesignNotes-E.md

 a connection compiler to perform the actual hookup.

-Third alternative: half-way house, use the old matrix API (there's a lot there) and swap out perfomance critical bits on an as-needed bases.
+Third alternative: half-way house, use the old matrix API (there's a lot there) and swap out performance critical bits on an as-needed bases.
 Kind of ugly, this last, but its easier!?

 Overview